iuliet716/flash-attention-cuda-from-scratch/docs/01_cublas.md

 ## What this step implements

-In this step, we replace the kernels for $QK^\top$ and $PV$ matrixs multiplication with cuBLAS library calls.
+In this step, we replace the kernels for $QK^\top$ and $PV$ matrix multiplication with cuBLAS library calls.

 ### What is cuBLAS